NYDisbo Supported

 What rule governs IOLTA trust accounts in New York?

 New York IOLTA trust accounts are governed by NY Rules of Professional Conduct Rule 1.15; 22 NYCRR Part 1300.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the New York IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the New York IOLTA program.

 How often must New York attorneys reconcile their IOLTA accounts?